bridgetleonard2/BridgeTower-Brain/README.md

 # BridgeTower: Investigating Multi-Modal Transformers and Their Predictive Capabilities on Human Brain Activity

 ## Overview
+## Overview

 Welcome to the BridgeTower project!
-This repository is dedicated to investigating the multi-modal transformer, BridgeTower, and its predictive capabilities compared to the human brain.
-As a collaborative effort between cognitive psychology and data science, this project aims to explore the potential of neural networks in capturing and predicting mechanisms of the human brain.
+This repository is dedicated to investigating the multi-modal transformer, [BridgeTower](https://github.com/microsoft/BridgeTower), and its predictive capabilities compared to the human brain.
+Leveraging the powerful [Hugging Face Transformers library](https://huggingface.co/transformers/), we explore the potential of neural networks in capturing and predicting mechanisms of the human brain.
+This collaborative effort between cognitive psychology and data science aims to deepen our understanding of neural networks and human cognition.

 ## Motivation